 - Meanwhile, in a large sauté pan or Dutch oven, heat butter over medium heat.
 Add cumin and bay leaf and cook for 30 seconds, until cumin begins to darken.
-Add the garlic, ginger, and chilies and cook another 30 seconds until that signature garlic-ginger paste has formed; add onion, and cook until translucent and the edges are beginning to brown.
+Add garlic, ginger, and chilies and cook another 30 seconds until that signature garlic-ginger paste has formed.

 - Add the tomato purée, garam masala, coriander, cayenne, turmeric, and the reserved water.
 Stir well to combine, and season with salt to taste.
-Simmer for 15-20 minutes, stirring occasionally, allowing to thicken just slightly.
+Simmer over low heat for 15-20 minutes, stirring occasionally, allowing to thicken just slightly.